-Advanced doctoral students (passed qualifying exam) in the College of Engineering who express an interest in academia are eligible to apply.
-Fellows must be enrolled as a full-time student during the fall and spring term while in this program.
+Senior doctoral students (who have passed their qualifying exam) in The Grainger College of Engineering who express an interest in academia are eligible to apply.
+Fellows must be enrolled as full-time students during the fall and spring term while in this program.

 Requirements and Expectations

 The MF3 Academy is a full academic year program – fall and spring terms.
-Starting Fall 2017, MF3 Fellows will register for ENG 591 both fall and spring semesters where a variety of workshops, activities, seminars, and events are held each week to improve their knowledge of faculty responsibilities.
-MF3 Fellows will be required to attend class and meet the required expectations.
+MF3 Fellows register for ENG 591 both semesters and participate in a variety of weekly scheduled workshops, activities, seminars, and events to improve their knowledge of faculty responsibilities.
+MF3 Fellows are required to attend class each week and meet the required expectations.

-To be considered for the MF3 Academy, applications must be received by March 31, 2018.
-Applications must be submitted in one single PDF document by your home department to the Office of Graduate, Professional and Online Programs (firstname.lastname@example.org).
-Engineering department’s Graduate Academic Office will submit all applications to this site by the deadline: https://wiki.cites.illinois.edu/wiki/display/mavis/.
-If you have questions, please contact Kathy Reeves.
+To be considered for the 2021-2022 MF3 Academy, applications must be received by 5 pm on March 30, 2021.
+Applications must be submitted in one single PDF document by your home department’s Graduate Programs Office to a dedicated box folder maintained by the Office of Graduate, Professional and Online Programs.
+Please contact email@example.com with questions about this process.

 - Mavis Application Cover Sheet Form.

 - Statement of Interest that describes why you want to participate in the program (1-2 pages max).
-Please address goals and accomplished you hope gain from this program.
+Please address goals and accomplishments you hope gain from this program.

 - Statement of your career goals and interests (1-2 pages max).